mondelob/OrigamiSystem/Two/README.md

 # Two

-> Simple NASM bootloader and C kernel
+> Simple NASM multiboot and C kernel

 *Two* is a simple bootloader in NASM that ends running a simple kernel in C.
 Most of this work is based on the [OSDev](http://www.osdev.org/) project